Information-theoretic Classification Accuracy: A Criterion that Guides Data-driven Combination of Ambiguous Outcome Labels in Multi-class Classification: Population-level ITCA and alternative criteria that may guide class combination

 \textbf{Mutual information}.
 It measures the dependence between two random variables, which, in the context of classification, can be the observed class label and the predicted class label.
 In this sense, the mutual information can be used as a criterion of classification accuracy.
 Following the definition of the mutual information of two jointly discrete random variables \citep{Cover1999}, we define the \textit{$R$-fold CV mutual information (MI)} of $\pi_K$ given $\mathcal{C}$ and $\mathcal{D}$ as

-where in the $r$-th fold, the mutual information is calculated for $\left\{\left(\phi_{\pi_K}^{\mathcal C, \mathcal{D}_t^r}(\bX_i),\, Y_i \right): (\bX_i, Y_i)\in \mathcal{D}_e^r\right\}$, i.e., between the predicted labels after class combination $\pi_K$ and the original labels.
+where in the $r$-th fold, the mutual information is calculated for $\left\{\left(\phi_{\pi_K}^{\mathcal C, \mathcal{D}_t^r}(\bX_i),\, Y_i \right): (\bX_i, Y_i)\in \mathcal{D}_v^r\right\}$, i.e., between the predicted labels after class combination $\pi_K$ and the original labels.
 Note that the mutual information does not require $K_0 = K$ in \eqref{eq:MI}.
-The reason why we do not use the mutual information of $\left\{\left(\phi_{\pi_K}^{\mathcal C, \mathcal{D}_t^r}(\bX_i),\, \pi_K(Y_i) \right): (\bX_i, Y_i)\in \mathcal{D}_e^r\right\}$ (i.e., between the predicted labels and observed labels, both after class combination $\pi_K$) is that it increases as more classes are combined---an undesirable phenomenon.
+The reason why we do not use the mutual information of $\left\{\left(\phi_{\pi_K}^{\mathcal C, \mathcal{D}_t^r}(\bX_i),\, \pi_K(Y_i) \right): (\bX_i, Y_i)\in \mathcal{D}_v^r\right\}$ (i.e., between the predicted labels and observed labels, both after class combination $\pi_K$) is that it increases as more classes are combined---an undesirable phenomenon.
 In the following text, we refer to $\text{MI}^{\text{CV}}$ as the MI criterion.

 \textbf{Adjusted accuracy}.
 Neither the ACC criterion nor the MI criterion directly uses the class proportions.
 However, intuitively, it is easier to predict a data point from a larger class.
-To address this issue, we propose the \textit{$R$-fold CV adjusted accuracy (AAC)} to weigh each correctly predicted data point by the inverse proportion of the combined class the data point belongs to:
+To address this issue, we propose the \textit{$R$-fold CV adjusted accuracy (AAC)} to weigh each correctly predicted data point by the inverse proportion of the combined class to which the data point belongs:

-where $\hat{p}_{k_0}$ is the proportion of the $k_0$-th original class in $\mathcal{D}$, same as in main text \eqref{eq:s-ITCA}, so the denominator $\sum_{k_0 \in \pi_K^{-1}(\pi_K(Y_i))}\hat{p}_{k_0}$ is the proportion of $Y_i$'s combined class $\pi_K(Y_i)$ in $\mathcal{D}$.
+where $p_{\pi_K}^{\mathcal{D}_v}(\pi_K(Y_i))$ is the proportion of the combined class $\pi_K(Y_i)$ in $\mathcal{D}_v^r$, same as in the main text \eqref{eq:s-ITCA2}.
 The idea is straightforward: assigning smaller weights to the classes that take up larger proportions.
 In the following text, we refer to $\text{AAC}^{\text{CV}}$ in (\ref{eq:AAC}) as the AAC criterion.
-An alternative proposal of the adjusted accuracy is to assign smaller weights to the classes that are combined from more original classes; however, this proposal does not work as well as the AAC criterion (see Supplementary Material Section~\ref{sec:aac}).
+An alternative proposal of the adjusted accuracy is to assign smaller weights to the classes that are combined from more original classes; however, this proposal does not work as well as the AAC criterion (see Supplementary Material Section~2.4).